OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 ## Provision Office 365 services

-This final stage is simply waiting while all the backend services are spun up and provisioned for the tenant, such as SharePoint and Exchange.
-This can take some time.
+After configuration, it will take some time for all the backend services to spin up and provision for the subscription, such as SharePoint and Exchange.
 During this step, some of the icons in the app launcher and home page are shown as **Setting up (This app is still being set up)** and unavailable until completed.
 This shouldn’t take much longer than an hour at most to complete.

 At the end of this process, the new Office 365 subscription can be used for development and testing.
 The subscription expires after nine months.

 A suggested next step is to enable release options, which is ideal for receiving the latest Office 365 features as soon as possible.
 For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).

+## Setting up an Azure account

+TBD several scenarios require an Azure account.
+There is also an article we can link to for this information.

 ### Other options